Nimzozo/Ab-Chess/README.md

 [![Issue Count](https://codeclimate.com/github/Nimzozo/Ab-Chess/badges/issue_count.svg)](https://codeclimate.com/github/Nimzozo/Ab-Chess)

-## Chess API written in native JavaScript
+## Chess API for JavaScript

 Ab-Chess API for JavaScript provides the tools to build HTML playable chessboards with animated pieces.

 It lets you import, play and export a chessgame in the PGN notation.